By COGwriter

 19 These three were the sons of Noah, and from these the whole earth was populated (Genesis 7:7,13,23;9:18-19).

-Some of early the genealogy is mentioned in the Bible:
+Some of the early genealogy of the various peoples is mentioned in the Bible:

 6 The sons of Ham were Cush, Mizraim, Put, and Canaan.
 7 The sons of Cush were Seba, Havilah, Sabtah, Raamah, and Sabtechah; and the sons of Raamah were Sheba and Dedan.
 8 Cush begot Nimrod; he began to be a mighty one on the earth (Genesis 10:6-8).

-The Hebrew word for Ethiopia is Cush, the eastern branch of which is identified with India.
-The Hebrew word for Libya is Put (Put was the third son of Ham, according to Genesis 10:6), whose eastern branch, like Cush, is also identified with India (Ames R. The Middle East in Prophecy.
-LCG Booklet).
+The Hebrew word for Ethiopia is Cush, not actually the nation of Ethiopia.
+The eastern branch of which has been identified with India.
+The Hebrew word for Libya is Put and its eastern branch, like Cush, also has been identified with India:

 The Bible specifically teaches that all peoples, including those now considered to be Indian, were together and of the same language until after the tower of Babel: